-She has worked as a science communicator in the fields of water policy, sustainable agriculture, and planetary science.
+Sevigny has worked as a science communicator in the fields of planetary science, western water policy, and sustainable agriculture.
 She worked for NASA’s Phoenix Mars Scout Mission during its ground operations on Mars in 2008.
 She earned a B.S. in Environmental Science & Policy from the University of Arizona and an M.F.A. in Creative Writing and Environment from Iowa State University.
 She volunteers as the interviews editor for Terrain.org and is a member of the National Association of Science Writers.

 Grants & Awards